thequietlife/hackerspager/README.md

 Vaseline worked better on the red light on the side.
 I couldn't pop the light out or get the painters tape to stick on the light.

+### Next the wording for the screen

+Both HackersCurator and Famicoman had done the hard work here so I was able to try both of theirs.

+WIP